And what does it taste like?

 In most cases, it’s simply a case of blending up ingredients including the flavouring before leaving to set and then serving.

-If you plan to make vegan cheese at home, we would suggest opting for a recipe that uses nuts, (please check allergies!), as these methods require no specialist equipment other than a blender and can be made in a short time with minimal cooking experience required.
+If you plan to make vegan cheese at home, you could opt for a recipe that uses nuts, (please check allergies!), as these methods require no specialist equipment other than a blender and can be made in a short time with minimal cooking experience required.

-The health benefits of vegan cheese you are enjoying will largely depend on what ingredients it is made from.
-However, you can generally expect the following benefits:
+According to the NHS, vegan cheeses “can make good alternatives to dairy products” and whilst the exact health benefits will depend on what ingredients it is made from, you can generally expect the following benefits:

 - Lower in fat than traditional dairy cheeses.

 - Lower in cholesterol – most vegan cheeses contain none!

 - No growth hormones.

 - Calcium-rich versions are available.

 - Can be fortified with B12 and other vitamins.

 Like dairy cheeses, vegan cheese alternatives should be enjoyed in moderation and consumers should be mindful that supermarket cheeses are processed foods that are often high in sodium.